shelbyspees/speesblog/_posts/2015-06-25-summertime.md

 Yesterday and today the company organized panel discussions with full-time employees who answered questions for the interns.
 The full-timers ranged from a few years at the company to over 50 years.
 I thought it was crazy that someone had been working there as long as my mom's been alive.

 The panelists talked a lot about finding mentors and leaving an impression on the people at the company.
 I definitely want to get better at building a network (basically being friends with work people) but at this early stage I think it's more important that I demonstrate my competence, mostly for my own sake.
-If I can really tap in to that brainpower I can produce some really good work.
+If I can really tap in to that brainpower I can produce some great work.

 For now I've made a few friends with interns.
 The other interns are really chill.
 I'm sad that we'll only be working together for a few months.
 Maybe this time I'll try to stay friends with them beyond the summer.
 I'm working on being a better friend like that.